 Simply put, Buck notes that earthworms help to create and improve soil quality—as well as improve soil fertility—needed to grow healthy plants.
 Here’s specifically how they accomplish both tasks:

-- Professional Decomposers: Earthworms break down organic matter such as leaves and dead/decaying plant materials, deriving their nutrients from bacteria and fungi that live on organic matter in the soil.
+- Professional Decomposers: One of the major benefits of worms is that they break down organic matter such as leaves and dead/decaying plant materials, deriving their nutrients from bacteria and fungi that live on organic matter in the soil.
 Through this decomposition, earthworms cycle nutrients into the soil from the organic matter, and provide fertilizer through digesting and eliminating castings (worm excrement).

-- Expert Aerators: Earthworms spend their days burrowing in the soil, creating many benefits to plants and the soil structure as a result of their tunneling habits.
-For starters, this reduces compaction, which in turn leads to better drainage plant root health.
+- Expert Aerators: Another of the benefits of worms is that they spend their days burrowing in the soil, adding a lot to plants and the soil structure as a result of their tunneling habits.
+For starters, this reduces compaction, which leads to better drainage plant root health.
 (Roots take in oxygen, which is made more available when the soil is loosened and aerated.
 This aerated soil also increases the porosity, meaning the voids through which air and water infiltrate into the soil.
 Plants love moisture—but also proper drainage.
 Aerated soil supports both.
 Earthworms also support healthy soil microbe populations, which are crucial for healthy plant growth.
 The decomposed organic matter supports healthy populations of soil microbes which, in turn, help to cycle nutrients, making nitrogen, phosphorus, and potassium more available for plant uptake through roots.)

 How to Attract Worms to Your Garden Soil